oliver-giersch/hazptr/README.md

 In order to use `hazptr` in such an environment, one has to manually to do the following steps:

-- create a static `Global` instance
-- for every thread, create a separate `Local` instance, which takes a `&'static Global`.
+- for every thread, create a separate `Local` instance
 - hazard pointers can only be created by explicitly passing a reference to the current thread's `Local` instance